 2. I send you some information

-This will include a copy of the British Humanist Association’s leaflet on naming ceremonies, which briefly summarises what’s involved.
+This will include a copy of the Humanists UK’s leaflet on naming ceremonies, which briefly summarises what’s involved.
 If you’d like, I’ll also send you a copy of the information you’re reading now, along with details about payment, logistics and so on—so you know exactly what’s involved right from the start.

 3. We meet up in person